Creating

 They Can Help Each Other, Even if They're Not Close

 Call it the butterfly effect, but if one character does something in one place, that can affect a POV character in another location.
 And watching all those separate strands slowly braid themselves together is a great way to hook the reader.
-Even if readers can't see what the connections mean yet, they'll see the effects happening and will eagerly anticipate how they'll all relate.
+Even if readers can't see what the connections mean yet, they'll see the effects happening and will eagerly anticipate how they'll all come together in the end.

 • What happens in this POV that will affect the other POVs?